A True Off-the-Grid Adventure!

 Gravel, Road, Mountain, Rail Trail, Casual, Racer, Young Rider, we advocate for all, to Make Michigan Bicycling Better.
-Tour proceeds fund LMB’s mission to make bicycling safe and convenient for everyone in Michigan.
+Our MUP Tour helps to fund LMB’s mission to make bicycling safe and convenient for everyone in Michigan.
 It also supports LMB’s Micro-Grant Program to help fund on-the-ground advocacy work that promotes safe bicycling, especially among youth and underserved populations.

 The Upper Peninsula (UP) contains 29% of the land area of Michigan but just 3% of its total population.
 Residents are frequently called Yoopers (derived from “U.P.-ers”).
 Locals are proud of their heritage, the region’s rugged natural beauty and wonder about the “trolls” who live below the Mackinac Bridge on the Lower Peninsula.
 The area’s culture is rooted in its Scandinavian heritage and history rooted in the early fur trade, copper and iron mining, lumber, and of course the delish Cornish pasties (savory handheld pies favored by miners).
 More people visit the UP to see the many waterfalls than anything else and we’ll cycle past 17 of them during the week.

 The central U.P. is comprised of rocky outcrops over Lake Superior, sandy beaches along Lake Michigan, huge sand dunes near Grand Marais, dense forests and pastoral farmland.
 Come ready to ride and experience Michigans Upper Peninsula!

 Thank you for riding with League of Michigan Bicyclists in 2020.